Georgetown Supplemental Essays 2025-26 – Prompts and Advice

 “A nurse is not what you do, it is who you are.”

 This quote from an anonymous source captures the idea that becoming a nurse is a calling; not a profession you just stumble into.
-Nurses are willing to work long shifts in the service of others, be on the frontlines of a pandemic, and many deal with life’s toughest challenges (e.g. suffering and death) on a regular basis.
-Many applicants share stories of caring for sick relatives or experiencing a tough medical episode themselves as inspiration for studying nursing.
-This essay is a chance to show the admissions committee that you are a passionate and mature nursing candidate and that nursing is genuinely “who you are.”
+Healthcare is no different.
+Healthcare professionals are willing to work long shifts in the service of others, be on the frontlines of a pandemic, and deal with life’s toughest challenges (e.g., suffering and death) on a regular basis.
+Many applicants share stories of caring for sick relatives, experiencing a tough medical episode themselves, or observing the challenges faced by a particular community as inspiration for studying nursing or healthcare.

 If you can communicate these goals and the motivations behind them while sharing a vision for how you will contribute to the betterment of humankind in one or multiple regions of the world, then you are likely to end up with an excellent Walsh essay.
+Moreover, discuss why Walsh in particular will be a great fit for you.

-To stand out as an applicant to the McDonough School of Business, applicants need to show that they have availed themselves of every opportunity to dive into the business world during their high school years.
-Of course, not everyone has parents who hand them money to invest in the stock market or land them an internship at Goldman Sachs in 9th grade.
 Relevant experiences can include high school investing clubs, participation in activities like FBLA, summer programs/courses in business/finance/economics, running your own local small business or e-business (Etsy, landscaping, etc.), or just a regular old retail job.
-The important thing to highlight is what you learned from your experience(s).
-Explain how you will bring that newly acquired knowledge to the classroom at Georgetown.
+The important thing to highlight is what you learned from your experiences.
+You should also note how you’ll bring that newly acquired knowledge to the classroom at Georgetown, and how your experiences have informed & influenced what you hope to continue learning in college.

 How important are the Georgetown supplemental essays?

 There are a whopping 8 factors that Georgetown considers to be “very important” to the evaluation process.
 These are: rigor of secondary school record, character/personal qualities, class rank, GPA, standardized test scores, recommendations, extracurricular activities, and most relevant to this blog—the application essays.
 The essays undoubtedly play a significant role in the admissions process at Georgetown.
-They can help the committee decide who to admit when choosing between similarly-credentialed (GPA, test scores, etc.) applicants.
+They can help the committee decide who to admit when choosing between similarly credentialed (GPA, test scores, etc.) applicants.